-When choosing direct cremation, you’ll either have no funeral at all or you can have a memorial service or a Wake without the body being displayed or present.
-Many people don’t realise that this is an option but it’s an affordable alternative to a traditional funeral.
+When choosing unattended cremation, you’ll either have no funeral at all or you can have a memorial service or a Wake without the body being displayed or present.
+Many people don’t realise that this is an option but it could be alternative to a traditional funeral.

 We're becoming more environmentally conscious by the day.
 If you’re an avid recycler, dead set on reducing your carbon emissions or you try to live an environmentally friendly life - an eco-friendly funeral could be the right choice.